NorseByte/opensource-tracker/README.md

 Temporary table to store information like follow list, last search and so on for the program to use.

 ### 5. New_insta
 This table have a list of all instagram accounts that have been found during scraping.
 The program will used this to see witch account have not yet been fully scraped.
 When it is finnish are the account set to DONE.
 If you dont want the account to be scraped set the WAIT value to True.
-0 = False, 1 = True.
+0 = False, 1 = True. ***This can also be used in the case of a user have to many follower, or non at all so you dont want to scan it.
+When the user pop up, the scanner jumps over it.***

 ### 6. Export
 To export the data you can connect to the DB file under the db/folder.
 Or you can export it from the program.
 From main menu choose export.
 It will the generate two files **nodes.csv** and **egdes.csv**.
 You can then import this into your favorite graphic display